Students walk across a snow-covered campus

 The Department will accept a four-year BA or BSc in Geography or in any related field that makes use of spatial data.

-Masters degree programs normally takes 20 to 24 months to complete, however, you have six years to finish the program.
+The Thesis program for the Masters degree normally takes 20 to 24 months to complete, however, you have six years to finish the program.
+For the MGIS program, the minimum completion time is 16 months and the maximum completion time is six years.

 MA, MSc and PhD: January 5th for September.